Dark Chocolate Truffle Macarons

 Pipe the Dark Chocolate Truffle Macarons

-- Allow the macarons to cool completely.
-If they do not come off easily, slide a thin knife right under the shell to help them come off.
+Allow the macarons to cool completely.
+If they do not come off easily, slide a thin knife right under the shell to help them come off and bake the next batch just a minute or so longer so that the bottoms peel off easier off the parchment or silicone.

 How to make ganache filling for Dark Chocolate Truffle Macarons

-- Add ½ chilled heavy cream to the mixture and stir to make smooth ganache.
+Add ½ chilled heavy cream to the mixture and stir to make a smooth ganache.

 How to assemble Dark Chocolate Truffle Macarons